Dependent Eligibility Audit FAQs

 Pricing for dependent eligibility audits is based on a number of factors.
 Request a quote so that we can provide you with an accurate estimate.

-What do I need to condsider when selecting an auditing firm?
+What do I need to consider when selecting an auditing firm?

 It is important that organizations do their homework before engaging with any eligibility partner.
 A few key considerations or questions to ask: